5 Effective Ways to Help a Dog with Severe Separation Anxiety

 - Destructive acts – chewing things that the dog shouldn’t be chewing such as furniture and shoes

-- Scratching at the door when you leave home
+- Scratching at the floor or door when you leave home

 - Excessive drooling